Pilamaya Soma Yoga 300 Hour Teacher Training

 Should the student have the good fortune to become pregnant, we will support the process but we cannot refund any of the course fee.

 Please exercise due diligence and digest the material above fully to decide whether this course is for you.
-If this course calls to you, then come; if it does not reach into your heart, then please find a course that does.
+If this course calls to you, then come with an open heart.

 - Two assignments that are no less than 500 and no more than 700 words.